What does r mean in math

 Rational Numbers (ℚ)

-Numbers that can be written as a fraction of two integers (p/q, where q ≠ 0).
+numbers that can be expressed as a fraction of two whole numbers (p/q where q is not zero).
 Includes repeating and terminating decimals.

 Example: 1/2, 3, 0.75